-Please note: Course listings are subject to change; consult department and program websites for updated information.
+Please note: Course listings are subject to change; you need to be proactive in regularly consulting department and program websites for updated information.

 The courses in this section do not represent an exhaustive list; please make sure to explore department and program websites, especially if you know that you are interested in that particular discipline.